-As with causal discussions, comparisons are not distinctive because of a certain kind of content. instead, it's the special transitional words that make comparative writing work: for example, "similar, "unlike," "more than," "less than," and other such words that draw readers' attention to comparisons and highlight the results of the comparisons.
-Notice how many are used in illustration.
+As with causal discussions, comparisons are not distinctive because of a certain kind of content.
+Instead, it's the special transitional words that make comparative writing work: for example, "similar," "unlike," "more than," "less than," and other such words that draw readers' attention to comparisons and highlight the results of the comparisons.
+Notice how many are used in the illustrations in this chapter.

 When you write comparisons, take special care to use these transitional words.
 Emphasize the similarities and differences—don't force readers to figure them out for themselves.

 Schematic view of comparisons.
 Remember that this is just a typical or common model for the contents and organization—many others are possible.

 Comparisons don't call out for any special format; just use headings, lists, notices, and graphics as you would in any other technical document.
 For details, see: